Earl Nightingale: Recognition

-Nightingale won a gold record for the LP record album The Strangest Secret.
+Nightingale's LP record album The Strangest Secret went gold.

 In 1976, he won the Golden Gavel Award from Toastmasters International.
 He was inducted into the National Speakers Association Speaker Hall of Fame.

-In 1985, Nightingale was inducted into The National Association of Broadcasters National Radio Hall of Fame.
+In 1985, he was inducted into The National Association of Broadcasters National Radio Hall of Fame.

 During the mid-1980s, Nightingale received the Napoleon Hill Gold Medal for Literary Excellency for his first book, Earl Nightingale’s Greatest Discovery.

-Legacy

-During his lifetime, Nightingale wrote and recorded more than 7,000 radio programs, 250 audio programs as well as television programs and videos.
-His speaking also inspired many future motivational speakers like Alex Dey.

-The Belgian popular music band Felix Pallas used some quotations of The Strangest Secret in their song "Song for Melody", which was part of their first EP 2S4T.
+Personal life and demise

+Earl Nightingale's wife Diana Nightingale continued working with Earl's commercial themes.